Wholesome Living

 Keep the cap or head, it’s a delicacy.

-Sprinkle with salt and pepper if desired.
-One might think it’s a necessity, but times are changing.
 Ready your toast fingers for their job.
 You may have a personal preference as to what this means: lining them up or arranging them decoratively, circling the plate.
 Let your personality shine through here.

 Pick up one of the toast fingers and slowly insert, gentling turning the toast finger inside the egg.
 Remove toast finger and bite off only one bite at a time, nibbling the egg frosted toast finger to the next joint or about ¾” down.
 Do not gulp gluttonously!
 Savor the crunchy eggy bite.
 Repeat until the yolk is consumed.